Frequently Asked Questions

 However, there are crocodiles and hippos in some of the rivers and these are occasionally washed into the lake during the rainy season (we have seen them off the beach several times in recent years).
 We do advise volunteers not to swim between 6pm and 6am because crocodiles are at their most active at night, and we strongly recommend volunteers to be very careful if they go swimming in the lake during the rainy season.
 Our local staff will be able to tell you if crocodiles or hippos have been seen so ask them before you go into the lake to be on the safe side!

 There are usually between two and eight volunteers at Mwaya at any one time.
-Our volunteers are normally graduates, but we recruit various people who are dedicated to helping the local community and who we feel have suitable abilities.
+Our volunteer opportunities in Africa are normally aimed at graduates, but we recruit various people who are dedicated to helping the local community and who we feel have suitable abilities.
 We welcome volunteers of all ages from 23 to 60+ years old – you are never too old to have an adventure!
 The majority of our volunteers are female, but the number of male volunteers is increasing, and there have been some couples who have volunteered.

 What is the accommodation like and is it shared?